stitchdata/docs/_integration-schemas/mailchimp/v2/automations.md

       - name: "workflow_title"
         type: "string"
-        description: |
-          The title of the workflow type.
+        description: "The title of the workflow type."

       - name: "workflow_type"
         type: "string"
-        description: |
-          The type of the workflow.
+        description: "The type of the workflow."
 ---